bitifet/SmarkForm/README.md

 <summary>Powerful while effortless Markup-driven and Extendable forms.</summary>

 SmarkForm is a powerful library for creating markup-driven and extendable forms in web applications.

-It empowers designers to enhance their form templates with advanced capabilities, such as dynamic list manipulation and context-based interactions, without the need for complex JavaScript code.
+SmarkForm empowers designers to enhance their form templates with advanced capabilities, such as dynamic list manipulation and context-based interactions, with no need to deal with complex JavaScript code.

 </details>